karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ]
 ```

-In this scenario, Kong will evaluate incoming requests against the following
+In this scenario, Qordoba will evaluate incoming requests against the following
 defined URIs, in this order:

 1. `/version`